 AUTHOR BE WARNED: While it might not cost you a dime for that free ISBN, you are in fact giving up having your own name listed as the publisher.

 You will still be listed on the book as the author.
-You just won’t be listed as the publisher.
-This is a distinction that may be completely unimportant since very few people will actually look up your ISBN number to find out who the publisher is.
+You are the author and nobody can take that away.
+If someone listed themselves as the author of your book, that makes you either a paid ghostwriter by choice, or a victim of plagiarism.
+But that is a topic for another day.
+You just won’t be listed as the publisher in the records for the ISBN number.
+This is a distinction that may be completely unimportant to you since very few people will actually look up your ISBN number to find out who the publisher on record is.
 It’s much easier to just read the publisher name on the copyright page at the beginning of the book.

 Not being listed as the publisher is entirely to be expected when dealing with an actual paying publisher.
 After all, they are the publisher while you are the author, and nowhere in the ISBN is there a number specific to the author of the book.

 Publishers are buying the publishing rights to your book, paying you royalties, and will list themselves as the publisher of note.

 However, if you are self publishing or publishing through a vanity press (best to be avoided), or through a self-publishing service (different from a vanity press), and are trying to brand yourself as such, then you will probably want to be listed as the publisher.
 However, when it comes down to it and nobody except the ISBN people ever see that, it probably really doesn’t matter.

 When an organization or individual obtains a block of ISBNs, the publisher digits will be assigned to that organization or individual and are non-transferable.
 As I said before, however, being listed in the ISBN records as the publisher really just identifies the company or person who has filed the ISBN, regardless whether they are the actual publishing house, self-published individual, or a publishing provider like Amazon filing on behalf of a publisher or self-published author.